brendanartley/UBCO-Competition/README.md

 ## Improvements

 - Should have looked at using image previews for external data!
 There were many external TMA datasets that could have been used by cropping from these previews.
 See [12th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465455).
+One really good source was [tissuearray\[.\]com](https://www.tissuearray.com/tissue-arrays/Ovary), which I found but clicked away before looking at the previews!

 - Could have created `Other` class from the `stroma/necrosis` areas of the segmentation masks.
 This was used in the [10th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465415) and [8th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465382) place solutions.